chpanag/HMMY-msc-101/README.md

 `mvn spring-boot:run`

 ## Preconfigured Development Environment
-To skip all the above and have a development environment ready sooner, you can import the following ova to your favorite hypervisor.
+To skip all the above and have a development environment ready sooner, you can import the provided ova to your favorite hypervisor (link has been shared internally through the assignment description).